GlimmerLabs/coa-aoc/Lesson 01 - Your First Processing Program/instructions.md

 ------------

 We find that it's easiest if you have some code to think about.
-Here is a program (with lots of extra global variables) that you will start with.
+Here is a program (with no extra global variables) that you will start with.

     /**
-     * coa-aoc-01
+     * coa_aoc_01
-     *   The first example for "The Code of Art, The Art of Code".
+     *   The first example for "The Code of Art | The Art of Code".
      *   Draws an oval.
      */